 Ultimately, the art here is as good as the regular show without any deviation.
 The sound is one of the highlights of the show overall.
 Hearing that opening theme one last time was worth the watch in itself, as well as the in-show music.

 Overall, this episode is like a little mint at the end of a great dinner.
 You can go without it.
-It's like putting sprinkles on something....and we all know sprinkles don't really add flavor.read more
+Or let me put it this way: It's like putting sprinkles on something....and we all know sprinkles don't really add flavor.read more

 Oh brother… this was sort of a boring OVA.
 Sadly, it didn’t clean up any of the questions that I had after the TV version.
 It was definitely just an extra episode that had nothing really to add to the series.
 Kind of sad really as all it was seemed to be just random slice of life even more so then the TV show.
 The plot was barely there, the thought of the show just seemed to string by in a rather odd sort of way.
 It’s really hard to explain a review for a single episode.